Introduction to CSS Font Properties

 - Another characteristic of fonts that you will want to control is the size, and when setting the size, you will first have to pick between absolute or relative units.

-- Absolute sizes are commonly specified in pixels, and pixels give you very precise control over the font size.
+- Absolute sizes are commonly specified in pixels, giving you precise control over the font size.

-- Relative units like percentages or the keywords larger or smaller or ems allow you set font size based on some baseline, so 2em would be twice the size of the baseline and 0.
+- Relative units like percentages or the keywords larger or smaller or ems allow you to set font size based on some baseline so that 2em would be twice the baseline size and 0.
 8em would be 80% of the baseline.
 Many people today use ems for relative font sizing.
-One reason is relative sizes allow a user to scale up the text using their browser, and this is something they might want to do because the text is hard for them to see.
+One reason is relative sizes allow users to scale up the text using their browser, which they might want to do because the text is hard to see.
 Relative sizes allow that to work.

 Results in the Web Browser: